Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Multitenancy

 **Explanation:**
-"Broad network access" is incorrect; it refers to service access from any device.
+Broad network access is incorrect; it refers to service access from any device.
-"Resource pooling" is incorrect; it refers to shared physical resources.
+Resource pooling is incorrect; it refers to shared physical resources.
-"On-demand self-service" is correct.
+On-demand self-service is correct.
 Users can provision resources instantly without human intervention.
-"Multitenancy" is incorrect; it refers to shared resources among multiple customers.
+Multitenancy is incorrect; it refers to shared resources among multiple customers.

 ---